-- The Company does not have a separate policy on the tenure of the chair.
-The re-election of all directors is sought annually at Annual General Meetings of the Company. - In light of the responsibilities retained by the Board and its committees and the responsibilities delegated to the Managers, the Administrator, the Registrars and legal advisers, the Company has not appointed a chief executive officer, deputy chairman or a senior independent Director as recommended by the AIC code. - Given the structure of the Company and the Board, the Board does not believe it necessary to appoint separate remuneration or nomination committees, and the roles and responsibilities normally reserved for these committees will be a matter for the full Board. - The Company does not have an internal audit function as all of the Company's management functions are performed by third parties whose internal controls are reviewed by the Board.
+- The Company does not have a separate policy on the tenure of the Chair.
+The re-election of all Directors is sought annually at Annual General Meetings of the Company. - In light of the responsibilities retained by the Board and its committees and the responsibilities delegated to the Managers, the Administrator, the Registrars and legal advisers, the Company has not appointed a Chief

+Executive Officer, deputy Chairman or a senior independent Director as recommended by the AIC code.

+- Given the structure of the Company and the Board, the Board does not believe it necessary to appoint separate remuneration or nomination committees, no separate Management Engagement Committee has been established and the roles and responsibilities normally reserved for these committees will be a matter for the full Board. - The Company does not have an internal audit function as all of the Company's management functions are performed by third parties whose internal controls are reviewed by the Board.
 However, the need for an internal audit function will be reviewed annually.